Nanchong Senior High School: History

-Nanchong High School operates across five campuses: Fujiang Road in Shunqing District (Shunqing Campus), Xuefu Road in Jialing District (Jialing Campus), Chengyong Road in Shunqing District (Linjiang Campus), Jinhe West Road in Gaoping District (Gaoping Campus), and Yinkongshan Avenue in Jialing District (Wenfeng Campus).

 Rankings and awards

 Based on the annual college entrance examination admission rate, teaching quality, and student quality evaluation published by the Nanchong Municipal Government Education Department, Nanchong Senior High School has led in teaching quality in Nanchong City for 32 years, since 1993.

 According to the biennial 'Top 100 High Schools in China' rankings, Nanchong Senior High School was included among the top 100 in 2009, 2017, and 2022.
-However, this ranking has faced some controversy due to differences in its evaluation criteria compared to the traditional emphasis on college entrance exam results.
+This ranking has, however, faced some controversy due to differences in evaluation criteria compared to the traditional emphasis on college entrance exam results.

-Since the campus expansion and increased enrollment after 2019, Nanchong Senior High School has provided more local students with access to higher-quality educational resources, strengthening the region's educational capacity and enhancing its influence within the province.
-However, there are concerns that this growth may have diluted the school's core quality resources and slightly lowered the admissions threshold, leading to doubts about the potential impact on student training quality.
-While the school remains a leading institution in the Nanchong area, a decline in provincial high-achiever exam results (e.g., fewer high scorers on the national college entrance examination since 2022) appears to lend some weight to these concerns.
-Additionally, the school's large intake of top students has raised worries in the local community about limiting opportunities for other schools, potentially fostering a monopoly that could lead to complacency.
+The campus expanded and increased enrollment after 2019, strengthening the region's educational capacity and enhancing its influence within the province.
+There are concerns that this growth may have diluted the school's core quality resources and lowered the admissions threshold.
+While the school remains a leading institution in the Nanchong area, a decline in provincial high-achiever exam results (e.g., fewer high scorers on the national college entrance examination since 2022) appears to lend some credence to these concerns.
+Additionally, the school's large intake of top students has raised concerns in the community about limiting opportunities for other schools, potentially fostering a monopoly.

-Nonetheless, it is worth acknowledging the school's efforts to maintain a focus on well-rounded education, including character and mental health development, in response to these challenges.
-The school has also actively recruited talented teachers from across the country to strengthen its educational resources, signaling its commitment to maintaining high standards despite recent shifts.
+The school has also recruited teachers from across the country to strengthen its faculty.

 Campus culture

-Nanchong Senior High School places significant emphasis on students' mental health and well-rounded personal development.
-Since its founding in 1927, the school has not focused solely on academic scores; instead, it has upheld the motto "Sincerity and Courage," aiming to cultivate well-rounded individuals with strong character.
+Nanchong Senior High School prioritizes students' mental health and well-rounded personal development.
+Since it was founded in 1927 the school aims to cultivate well-rounded individuals with strong character.

 Motto

 "Inspire Honor and Courage, Pursue Excellence."（"弘扬诚勇，追求卓越"）

-In 1927, the 16th year of the Republic of China, Yuzhang Wu founded Jialing Senior High School, setting October 29 as the school's anniversary and establishing "Sincerity and Courage" as the school motto.
+In 1927 Yuzhang Wu founded Jialing Senior High Schoo.
+He selected "Sincerity and Courage" as the school motto.
 The motto draws from The Book of Rites: Doctrine of the Mean, which states, "Sincerity is the way of heaven; pursuing sincerity is the way of man."
-Yuzhang Wu believed that "sincerity" is the fundamental attribute of heaven, and that striving for sincerity to achieve a state of integrity is the way of humanity.
-"Courage" embodies resilience and fearlessness, reflecting the saying in The Analects of Confucius: Xianwen, "The benevolent must possess courage."
+Yuzhang Wu believed that "sincerity" is an attribute of heaven.
+Similarly "courage" embodies resilience and fearlessness."